Security-Onion-Solutions/securityonion-docs/alerts.rst

 .. image:: images/alerts-grouped.png
   :target: _images/alerts-grouped.png

-Starting in Security Onion 2.3.60, you can also click the value in the Count column to perform a quick drilldown.
+You can also click the value in the Count column to perform a quick drilldown.
 Note that this quick drilldown feature is only enabled for certain queries.

 Detailed View
 ~~~~~~~~~~~~~